tmkeller/online-quiz/README.md

 * Functions without throwing any errors to the console.
 * Easily navigable interface.
 * Dark mode for easy viewing.
-* Code design allows for easy changes to number of questions, and time limit length.
+* Code design allows for easy changes to number of questions and time limit length.
 * Question locations are randomized, making it harder for the user to remember the location of correct answers after taking the test multiple times.

 ## Product